KaueSena01/PDF_generator_system/README.md

-# PDF generator system 📄
+# PDFs generator system 📄
 # How it works? 🤔
  When you register on the main page of system, you will be directed to a PDF page that lists all registered users.